Rubik's Cube: Mechanics

 A standard Rubik's Cube measures 5.6 cm on each side.
 The puzzle consists of 26 unique miniature cubes, also known as "cubies" or "cubelets".
 Each of these includes a concealed inward extension that interlocks with the other cubes while permitting them to move to different locations.
 However, the centre cube of each of the six faces is merely a single square façade; all six are affixed to the core mechanism.
 These provide structure for the other pieces to fit into and rotate around.
 Hence, there are 21 pieces: a single core piece consisting of three intersecting axes holding the six centre squares in place but letting them rotate, and 20 smaller plastic pieces that fit into it to form the assembled puzzle.

-Each of the six centre pieces pivots on a screw (fastener) held by the centre piece, a "3D cross".
-A spring between each screw head and its corresponding piece tensions the piece inward, so that collectively, the whole assembly remains compact but can still be easily manipulated.
-The screw can be tightened or loosened to change the "feel" of the Cube.
+Each of the six centre pieces pivots on a fastener held by the centre piece, a "3D cross".
+A spring between each fastener and its corresponding piece tensions the piece inward, so that collectively, the whole assembly remains compact but can still be easily manipulated.
+The older versions of the official Cube used a screw that can be tightened or loosened to change the "feel" of the Cube.
 Newer official Rubik's brand cubes have rivets instead of screws and cannot be adjusted.
-However, Old Cubes made by the Rubik's Brand Ltd. and from dollar stores do not have screws or springs, all they have is a plastic clip to keep the centre piece in place and freely rotate.
+Inexpensive clones do not have screws or springs, all they have is a plastic clip to keep the centre piece in place and freely rotate.

 The Cube can be taken apart without much difficulty, typically by rotating the top layer by 45° and then prying one of its edge cubes away from the other two layers.
 Consequently, it is a simple process to "solve" a Cube by taking it apart and reassembling it in a solved state.

 There are six central pieces that show one coloured face, twelve edge pieces that show two coloured faces, and eight corner pieces that show three coloured faces.
 Each piece shows a unique colour combination, but not all combinations are present (for example, if red and orange are on opposite sides of the solved Cube, there is no edge piece with both red and orange sides).
 The location of these cubes relative to one another can be altered by twisting an outer third of the Cube by increments of 90 degrees, but the location of the coloured sides relative to one another in the completed state of the puzzle cannot be altered; it is fixed by the relative positions of the centre squares.
 However, Cubes with alternative colour arrangements also exist; for example, with the yellow face opposite the green, the blue face opposite the white, and red and orange remaining opposite each other.

 Douglas Hofstadter, in the July 1982 issue of Scientific American, pointed out that Cubes could be coloured in such a way as to emphasise the corners or edges, rather than the faces as the standard colouring does; but neither of these alternative colourings has ever become popular.